jackrhoa/uva-stats/README.md

 ## Contact

-Feel free to email me at [zcy4pf@virginia.edu](mailto:zcy4pf@virginia.edu) with any feedback, suggestions, or thoughts!
+Feel free to email me at zcy4pf {ALT + 64} virginia {ALT + 46} edu with any feedback, suggestions, or thoughts!